Neuxs0/Neuxs-App-Launcher/README.md

 # Why won't any of the .jar files run?

 Most of the time it's just becuase you dont have the lastest version of java installed.

+# What do I do if I want to suggest something?

+You can email me at NeuxsYT@gmail.com, if you want credit, don't worry!
+I will give credit to everyone who suggests something and I make it.
+Please put a way/name for me to credit you with.